raed-nimer/CI_PP1_CG/README.md

 ![Footer](assets/footer-view.png)

+## Future Features
+- Implementing hamburger menu for responsive navbar, for mobile screens using javascript.
+- Implementing registration system for the gym members.

+## Technologies and languages
+- [HTML](https://web.dev/learn/html/overview/) was used to provide structure for the project
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) was used to style the HTML elements
+- [GitHub](https://github.com/) is the platform used to host the code for the website
+- [Git](https://git-scm.com/) was used as a version control software to commit and push the code to the GitHub repository
+- [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) was used during testing, debugging and making the website responsive
+- [W3C HTML Validator](https://validator.w3.org/) was used to check for errors in the HTML code
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to check for errors in the CSS code

 ## Testing

 This website was tested on as many different devices as I was able to find.
 Including a macbook and desktop pc, iPads 6th and 10th generation, and iPhone SE, iPhone 12 and iPhone 13.
 Also used a program called [Grammarly](https://www.grammarly.com/) to check for any spelling or typing errors.
 Detailed actions are listed below.
 Additionally conducted Google lighthouse and W3C validator testing, results for them are below.